India - PricingIndia - Pricing

 Pricing decisions also have some bearing on product packaging.
 Many consumer product suppliers have found it helpful to package smaller portions at reduced prices rather than "economy" sizes.
 Although some Indian consumers are aware of quality differences and insist on world-class products, many customers can sacrifice quality concerns for price reductions.

 Another key consideration in pricing is Indian import tariffs.
 These are high for most products, especially consumer products.
 There are pockets of affluent Indians who can afford to buy a variety of luxury branded goods.
 However, in general, consumer consumption patterns are very different from those in many other countries.
-The middle class is growing exponentially, providing a fertile market for moderately priced items, but the prohibitive import tariffs may serve to move some items out of the reach of the Indian middle class consumer.
-The Value Added Tax (VAT) in effect in most states compounds this issue.
+The middle class is growing exponentially, providing a fertile market for moderately priced items, but the prohibitive import tariffs may serve to move some items out of the reach of the Indian middle-class consumer.

 India Trade Development and Promotion Cost and Pricing